Maryland Heritage Areas Program

 The Maryland Heritage Areas Program is a state program that is housed administratively within the Maryland Historical Trust.
 The governing body of the Program is the Maryland Heritage Areas Authority (MHAA) which is an independent unit of government in the Executive Branch of government that operates in the Maryland Department of Planning.

-Since the Maryland Heritage Areas Program began in 1997, 13 Certified Heritage Areas have been designated throughout the state, each distinguished by unique physical and cultural characteristics.
+Since the Maryland Heritage Areas Program began in 1997, 13 certified heritage areas have been designated throughout the state, each distinguished by unique physical and cultural characteristics.
 Their boundaries include acreage in all 23 counties and the city of Baltimore, and a diverse array of historic, cultural, and natural assets.
 Maryland’s heritage areas support the economic well-being of our state’s communities by preserving and celebrating the state’s history, cultural traditions, and natural resources.

-The Maryland Heritage Areas Program designates, supports, and collaborates with Certified Heritage Areas and their partners to create place-based experiences for the public that preserve and promote Maryland’s unique stories and contribute to the well-being of local economies.
+The Maryland Heritage Areas Program designates, supports, and collaborates with certified heritage areas and their partners to create place-based experiences for the public that preserve and promote Maryland’s unique stories and contribute to the well-being of local economies.

 The primary activities of MHAA and the Program are to:

-• Designate, support, and work in close partnership with a statewide network of local Certified Heritage Areas
+• Designate, support, and work in close partnership with a statewide network of local certified heritage areas

 • Award grants that highlight Maryland's diverse heritage, enhance local communities, and promote tourism and economic development